vuepont/elevenlabs-ui-vue/apps/www/content/docs/components/transcript-viewer.md

 ### useTranscriptViewer

 A headless composable to manage a transcript viewer's state, controls, and playback.
-This is used internally by the `TranscriptViewer` components.
+This is used internally by the `TranscriptViewerContainer` components.

 Accepts an object with the following properties: